-This 4-hour course covers the fundamentals of quantitative optical gas imaging and introduces the latest features of the QL320 quantitative optical gas imaging method.
+This course covers the fundamentals of quantitative optical gas imaging and introduces the latest features of the QL320 quantitative optical gas imaging method.
 Course work is followed with hands on training and a certification is awarded to successful participants.

 Providence Photonics, LLC is announcing the latest release of the QL320 Quantitative Optical Gas Imaging (QOGI) product.
 This new version brings many highly requested improvements to the company’s quantitative method following the success of the original QL320 launched in February of 2017.
 “The QL320 Version 2 represents a significant advancement for quantitative optical gas imaging.” says Jon Morris, CTO of Providence Photonics.
 “Not only have we improved the performance of the method, but we have also incorporated feedback from our user community to improve the overall form and function of the product.”